Innovation and Strategic Network Formation: Proof of Theorem

 We will first prove Theorem~\ref{critical}.
-We begin by describing the analysis of symmetric equilibria, and show that there exists a sequence of symmetric investment equilibria and any sequence of symmetric investment equilibria is critical.
-We then extend the characterization to show that any sequence of investment equilibria, which need not be symmetric, is critical.
+We begin with two lemmas, which bound equilibrium actions and the number of ideas learned at equilibrium.
+We then prove the theorem for symmetric equilibria.
+The symmetric case illustrates the main ideas of the proof.
+We complete the proof by extending the analysis of the symmetric case to show that any sequence of investment equilibria, which need not be symmetric, is critical.

 In all appendices, we say that $f(n) \sim g(n)$ if $f(n)/g(n) \rightarrow 1$ as $n \rightarrow \infty$.